Table of Contents

 - ProCamera — an alternative if FilmicPro isn’t to your taste.

 - Splice - recently completely revamped, and now a powerful little social video editor, albeit at a subscription price.

 - Kinemaster – this seems to be the preferred Android editor amongst the mobile journalism community

-- The DJi Osmo Pocket — Not cheap (at £325), but a handy gimbal-based compliment to your pobile phone.
+- The DJi Osmo Pocket 2 — Not cheap (at over £300), but a handy gimbal-based complement to your pobile phone.
 High quality — and very unobtrusive — which can be very useful.
-Exptensive range of accessories.
-The Mic adaptor for using a lavalier mic is and, with version 2, a wireless microsphone acessory.
+Exptensive range of accessories, incluidng a mic adaptor for using a lavalier mic is and, with version 2, a wireless microsphone acessory.

 - Shoulderpod — this has been displaced by the Glif for me, but some people prefer the physical robustness of the R2